KMDR82/MAG2D-NC/README.md

 ### Main findings

-- Collinear versus non-collinear order is learnable from composition and symmetry alone (macro-F1 = 0.615, permutation *p* = 0.003, 75 grouped folds).
+- Collinear versus non-collinear order is predictable well above chance (macro-F1 = 0.615, matched label-permutation *p* = 0.001, 75 grouped folds).
-- The stable drivers are the inversion-symmetry flag and the magnetic-species atomic number; non-collinearity is favoured on *centrosymmetric* frustrated lattices rather than in the chiral subclass.
+- Most of that signal comes from one descriptor: a parameter-free inversion-symmetry rule reaches 0.567, from which the full model is not separable at this sample size.
+- A model-free analysis places the effect in the lattice family: the odds ratio for centrosymmetric structures is 3.05 with the chiral spirals excluded, but falls to 1.22 once crystal system is controlled for, so trigonal frustration is the variable doing the work.
 - Spin–orbit-channel quantities resist composition-level learning: the ligand SOC proxies are inert, and the anisotropy energy is not learnable (T3).
-- Graph neural networks do not beat tabular descriptors at this data scale, at two orders of magnitude higher cost.
+- Graph neural networks do not beat tabular descriptors at this data scale and tuning budget, at two orders of magnitude higher cost.
 - Magnetic labels transfer across DFT protocols; moment magnitudes do not.

 ## Repository layout